-All in all the WCS is a rather healthy breed although its AVK (ancestor loss coefficient) is low and its COI (inbreeding coefficient) is very high on average.
+Overall, the WCS is a rather healthy breed although, on average, its ALC (ancestor loss coefficient) is low and its COI (inbreeding coefficient) is very high.
 It is essential to have certain tests like the ECVO eye test and the cardiology checkups done on a regular basis, not only once in a lifetime.

-In Spaniels is also known a form of ED wich is called IOCH (Incomplete Ossification of the Condylus humeri).
-The Problem is that it’s not known how it is inherited.
-On the classical ED X-ray it’s also extremly hard to see so excluding affected dogs from breeding is very difficult.
+Spaniels are also known to suffern from a special form of ED called IOCH (Incomplete Ossification of the Condylus humeri).
+The problem is that it’s not known how it is inherited.
+It’s also extremely hard to detect on a standard ED X-ray so excluding affected dogs from breeding is very difficult.

-When our B-litter was about 9 months old the owner of the stud informed us that he was diagnosed with epilepsy which was a shock.
-We all started to do research and found out later that the “fly catching” form of epilespsy the dog showed actually was no epilepsy but a digestive disorder that easily can be treated with omeprazol.
-It’s not nice of course but compared with the diagnosis epilepsy it was a relieve.
-We also heard of more WCS who had this condition so whenever a dog is showing these “fly biting” symthons always check on this first!
+When our B-litter was about 9 months old the owner of the stud informed us that he was diagnosed with epilepsy, which was a shock to us.
+We all started to do research and found out that the “fly catching” form of epilespsy the dog showed wasn’t really epilepsy at all but a digestive disorder that can be easily treated with omeprazol.
+It’s not nice of course but compared with an epilepsy diagnosis it was a relief.
+We also heard of more WCS who have this condition so whenever a dog displays “fly catching” symptoms have him checked for a stomach disorder!
 Here and here are two articles about it.

-Sometines we are ask about the so called “Cocker rage” as far as we know it doesn’t occur in the WCS.
+Sometines we are asked about the so-called “cocker rage”.
+Well, that’s easy: As far as we know it simply doesn’t occur in the WCS!

-Because unfortunately, there are so few dogs tested in this breed on far too few diseases we decided to have at least our own dogs tested on as many things as possible and to get them X-rayed from top to toe before breeding them.
-We do as much research on our dogs’ health and their pedigrees as possible but we are aware that even the most responsible breeding plan can only reduce health risks, not eliminate them completely – which is normal with living animals.
+Because unfortunately, there are so few dogs tested in this breedfor far too few diseases we decided to have at least our own dogs tested on as many things as possible and to get them X-rayed from top to toe before breeding them.
+We do as much research on our dogs’ health and their pedigrees as possible but we are aware that even the most responsible breeding plan can only reduce health risks, not eliminate them completely.

 For us, testing our dogs means:

-– X-rays on all joints and the back
+– X-rays of all joints and the back

 – regular checkups at the cardiologist